Yandex Cloud

 3. Click Create service account.

-4. Enter a name for the service account, e.g., datasphere-sa.
+4. Name the service account, e.g., datasphere-sa.

 5. Click Add role and assign the following roles to the service account:

-• vpc.user: To use the DataSphere network.
+• vpc.user to use the DataSphere network.

-• datasphere.user: To send requests to the node.
+• datasphere.user to send requests to the node.

 6. Click Create.